kazu2012/ducban.github.io/_posts/2016-10-14-sometimes-I-found-some-good-reads.md

 ---

 Sometimes I found some good reads.
-I made a list but I don't push it to the Web.
-People already did it, I thought.
-Everybody shares the same stuffs on Facebook, Twitter, Tumblr, Slack etc. Why should I do the same?
+I made a list but I didn't push it to the Web.
+Someone already did it, I thought.
+Everyone shares the same stuffs on Facebook, Twitter, Tumblr, Slack etc everyday you know.
+Why should I do the same?

 Sometimes I found some good reads.
 I made a list and pushed into this blog without a thought.
 Here they are: